Auricular fibrillation; A-fib; Afib

 Electrical signals direct your heart to pump the right amount of blood for your body's needs.
 The signals begin in an area called the sinoatrial node (also called the sinus node or SA node).

-In people with atrial fibrillation, the electrical impulse of the heart is not regular.
-This is because the sinoatrial node no longer controls the heart rhythm.
+In people with AFib, the electrical impulse of the heart is not regular.
+This is because the sinoatrial node no longer controls the sequence of heart muscle contractions (rhythm) in the upper chambers of the heart (atria).

-In people with atrial flutter, the ventricles (lower heart chambers) may beat very rapidly, but in a regular pattern.
+In people with atrial flutter, the atria beat very rapidly, but in a regular pattern.

 These problems can affect both men and women.
 They become more common with increasing age.

 The normal heart rate is 60 to 100 beats per minute.
-In atrial fibrillation or flutter, the heart rate may be 100 to 175 beats per minute.
+In Afib or flutter, the heart rate may be as high as 250 to 350 beats per minute and is very often over 100 beats per minute.
 Blood pressure may be normal or low.

-An ECG (a test that records the electrical activity of the heart) may show atrial fibrillation or atrial flutter.
+An ECG (a test that records the electrical activity of the heart) may show AFib or atrial flutter.

 If your abnormal heart rhythm comes and goes, you may need to wear a special monitor to diagnose the problem.
 The monitor records the heart's rhythms over a period of time.